 Your surgeon will give you specific guidelines to follow during your recovery based on your personal needs.
 In general, you can expect to return to your usual routine after a few days, but try to avoid excessive lifting to minimize tension on incision lines.

 Feeling tired and mild soreness following breast augmentation surgery are common.
 Pain medication will be prescribed to help alleviate discomfort.
 A pain pump, placed at the time of surgery, is also available to deliver local anesthesia to the breasts.
 It is advised that you remain in a support bra with no underwires for approximately four to six weeks.
 Breast swelling may take up to five weeks to subside.
 Scars usually stay firm and pink for at least six weeks and will begin to fade after several months, taking on a flesh tone by 6 to 9 months postoperatively.

-Breast Augmentation Surgery Risks
+Breast Augmentation Risks

 Each year thousands of women undergo successful breast augmentation surgery, experience no major problems and are happy with the results.
-Significant complications from a breast augmentation are infrequent.
+Significant complications from breast augmentation are infrequent.
 However, make sure you understand what surgery involves, including possible risks, complications and follow-up care.
 Breast augmentation poses various risks, including: